innerspacetrainings/Prace.js/README.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`));
 ```

- - Finally, set the [Webhook URL](https://developer.github.com/webhooks/) of your Github app to your server url.
+ - Finally, set the [Webhook URL](https://developer.github.com/webhooks/) of your GitHub app to your server url.

 #### More configurations